The Nest

 Go Back To Previous Page

 NYC security deposit law remains part of renting an apartment in NYC.
 Luckily for tenants, New York State laws have changed recently, offering them more rights and protections.
-Let’s discuss nyc security deposit return law.
+Let’s discuss the NYC security deposit return law.

 What is a security deposit?

-A landlord cannot force a tenant to deposit more than one month’s rent security under New York State Law.
+Under New York State law, a landlord cannot force a tenant to deposit more than one month’s rent security.

 Under the revised New York State Law, it is illegal for a landlord to collect more than one month’s rent from a tenant.
-The prior law was previously only1 month security deposit in new york applied to rent-stabilized tenants.
-But now it applies to all tenants.
+The prior law only1 month security deposit in new york applied to rent-stabilized tenants, but now it applies to all tenants.
 This has been great news for tenants.
 Still, it does present some problems for international residents and students.

-Indeed, they previously relied on putting down more extensive security deposits to qualify for rentals.
+Indeed, they previously relied on putting down more extensive security deposits to qualify for a rental agreement.
 They couldn’t meet the income requirements.

 Security Deposit Alternatives

-Numerous enterprising startups have offered alternative solutions to traditional security deposits in recent years.
+In recent years, numerous enterprising startups have offered alternative solutions to traditional security deposits.
 One example is Rhino, nyc security deposit rules in new yorkwhich lets you pay a small monthly insurance premium instead of a security deposit.
-You won’t have to put a significant security deposit down using a service like this.
+You won’t have to put down a significant security deposit using this service.

 This is happening in the UK, too, with sites like Portico Direct offering private landlords online, low-cost options for registering a tenant deposit, ensuring tenants can get into the property more quickly.
 However, you may be responsible for certain excessive damages you may cause to the property.